 Guidelines for Staff

 This page is a summary guide to the most common data protection issues encountered by Trinity staff.
-For more detailed advice, please refer to the Data Protection Procedures.

 - If you have to share personal data in the course of performing University functions, make sure you only share the data with colleagues who need to know it.